soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 #### CORDIS

-European Research projects typically advertise their research outputs via Cordis.
-This makes Cordis the most likely candidate to discover research outputs, such as reports, articles and datasets.
+European Research projects typically advertise their research outputs via [Cordis](https://cordis.europa.eu/).
+This makes Cordis a likely candidate to discover research outputs, such as reports, articles and datasets.
 Cordis does not capture many metadata properties.
-In those cases where a resource is identified by a DOI, additional metadata can be found in OpenAire via the DOI.
+In those cases where a resource is identified by a [DOI](https://www.doi.org/the-identifier/what-is-a-doi/), additional metadata can be found in OpenAire via the DOI.
 The deliverables from which projects to be included is still under discussion.

 #### OpenAire